 There are lots of amenities that you can take advantage of in the city.
 Plus, even though the median household income is only $34,412 there are plenty of opportunities for higher paying jobs.

-Affordable Places to Live in New Jersey
+How to find affordable homes in New Jersey